 Bottom Line

-The NordicTrack Commercial X32i is indeed a high-end machine, but it has a lot going for it.
+The NordicTrack X24 is indeed a high-end machine, but it has a lot going for it.
 For starters, it offers a 40% incline and -6% decline, which is just insane.
-GGR Head of Content Nicole Davis tried this machine and said she had to hold on hard when the incline was all the way up.
-“This would be a great tool for those who are training to hike,” Nicole says.
+GGR Everything Lead Reviewer Lindsay Scheele, CPT, CNC, tried out this machine and says it improves upon the previous model, the X22i.
+“It does a lot of things better: the speakers, the incline adjustments, and more,” Lindsay says.

-One downside to this machine is its size, leading us to rate it a 2 out of 5 in portability and footprint.
-It weighs 462 pounds, and while it has wheels, it definitely requires two people to move it, and it wouldn’t fit in a small space.
+One downside to this machine is its size, leading Lindsay to rate it a 2 out of 5 in portability and footprint.
+It weighs 445 pounds in the box, and while it has wheels, it definitely requires two people to move it, and it wouldn’t fit in a small space.
 With a weight capacity of 400 pounds and a 4.25 CHP motor, it gets a 5 out of 5 in durability, though.

-A 12 MPH max speed would be more than enough for most users, plus the super cushioned deck makes for a smooth ride.
-And speaking of the deck, it’s a whopping 22 inches wide by 65 inches long—this would be comfortable for tall and big users alike.
+The 12-miles-per-hour max speed is more than enough for most users, plus the super cushioned deck makes for a smooth ride.
+And speaking of the deck, it’s a whopping 22 inches wide and 60 inches long—this would be comfortable for tall and big users alike.

-The Commercial X32i is going for about $4,500, and while yes, that is a splurge, for what you get, it might be worth it.
-We give this machine a 4.5 out of 5 for value as we just think what it provides is notable.
+The X24 is going for about $4,500, and while yes, that is a splurge, for what you get, it might be worth it.
+We give this machine a 4 out of 5 for value as we just think what it provides is notable.

 Weight capacity400 pounds